 It can be confusing for tourists, as Elk Falls Provincial Park is split into two main areas: the Quinsam Campground and the day-use area, which features the park’s iconic waterfall.

-The Quinsam Campground is situated 3 kilometers north of Campbell River on Vancouver Island along Highway 28, in the direction of Gold River.
-This area provides a convenient camping spot close to prime fishing waters and serves as a base for nearby excursions.
+The Quinsam Campground is situated 3 kilometers north of Campbell River along Highway 28, in the direction of Gold River.
+This area provides a convenient camping spot close to prime fishing waters and a base for nearby excursions, including the falls.

-The day-use area, located 3 kilometers west of the campground also off Highway 28, offers visitors easy access to Elk Falls waterfall and suspension bridge and serves as a great spot for picnicking.
+The day-use area, located 3 kilometers west of the campground also off Highway 28, offers visitors access to Elk Falls waterfall and suspension bridge and a popular spot for picnicking & hiking.

 The park is interwoven with a network of trails that connect these distinct areas and explore the surrounding forest, for lots of opportunities for hiking and observing local wildlife.